kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(3\) A corporation or association organized under the laws of the United States or a state, the District of Columbia, or a territory or possession of the United States, of which the president and at least two-thirds of the board of directors and other managing officers are citizens of the United States, which is under the actual control of citizens of the United States, and in which at least 75 percent of the voting interest is owned or controlled by persons that are citizens of the United States.

-*Commuter air carrier* means an air carrier as established by §298.3(b) that carries passengers on at least five round trips per week on at least one route between two or more points according to its published flight schedules that specify the times, days of the week, and places between which those flights are performed.
+*Commuter air carrier* means an air carrier as established by [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.3   Classification.|§298.3]](b) that carries passengers on at least five round trips per week on at least one route between two or more points according to its published flight schedules that specify the times, days of the week, and places between which those flights are performed.

 *Departure* means takeoff from an airport.